The tournament is scheduled to begin at 9 a.m. Friday and run through Sunday afternoon.

-Tech had two bowlers rank in the top 50 individual performances
+The Lady Techsters had two bowlers finish in the Top 50 individually

 Miles takes over for former head coach Shawn Jackson, who served as the head coach of the Techsters for eight seasons since the program was introduced in 2004.